xcart/xcart-docs/_pages/kb_en/modules/file_attachments.md

    ![att-3.png]({{site.baseurl}}/attachments/ref_0ZWKcob4/att-3.png)
    If necessary, you will be able to delete or change the attachment file at any time later.

 5. Adjust the attachment settings as you require.
-See [Managing Downloadable Product Attachments](#managing-downloadable-product-attachments)
+See [Managing Product Attachments](#managing-product-attachments)

 6. Save the changes.